The role of magnetic fields in shaping $\gamma$-ray emission from the Fermi bubbles: Cosmic ray transport model

 \subsection{CR source}

-In order to match observations which indicate that the central outflow is collimated, CRs are injected at the inner radial boundary within a half opening angle, $\theta_{1/2} = 20^{\circ}$, measured from the $z$-axis.
+In order to match with observations that suggest the central outflow responsible for the formation of the Fermi bubbles is collimated, we inject CRs in our simulations at the inner radial boundary within a half opening angle, $\theta_{1/2} = 20^{\circ}$, measured from the $z$-axis.
 This value was motivated by observations of the Fermi bubbles and their central chimneys, i.e., a structure that appears to funnel hot gas, dust and CRs into the Galactic halo, present at the Galactic centre.
 For the Fermi bubbles, $\theta_{1/2} \approx 18^{\circ}-30^{\circ}$, given that the size of the Fermi bubbles is estimated to be $\sim 8~-~10$~kpc in height and $\sim 3-4$~kpc for the half-width \citep{Carretti_2013, Fermi_2014}.
 An X-ray chimney at the base of the Fermi bubbles has been observed with a half-width of $\sim 50$~pc and a height of $\sim 150$~pc \citep{Ponti_2019}.
 Similarly, a chimney was observed in radio emission with a half-width of $\sim 70$~pc and a height of $\sim 215$~pc \citep{Heywood_2019}.
 Assuming a conic angle for the distribution, those two structures have $\theta_{1/2}\approx 20^{\circ}$.
+The interaction of the outflowing gas with the disc density material, although not included in our simulations (see Section~\ref{Galactic_potential}), may be the agent responsible for the collimation of the outflow.
+However, we leave an investigation into this to future work.

 CRs are injected through a source term, $Q$, onto the computational grid, with a momentum distribution that assumes a power-law shape, expressed as,